hook-lang/hook/README.md

 # The Hook Programming Language

-Hook is an imperative, cross-platform, dynamically typed scripting language with mutable value semantics.
+Hook is an imperative, cross-platform, dynamically typed scripting language based on the mutable value semantic approach.
 It was written entirely by hand in C using easy-to-understand techniques like recursive descent parsing, stack-based virtual machine, reference counting, etc.

 ## What does it look like